 However, while it’s important to ensure you use strong, unique and hard to guess passwords for each of your online accounts, the reality is that cyber-criminals have access to an increasingly powerful array of tools they can use to try and determine those passwords.
 As an example, if you have a password that contains a dictionary word, it’s easy for them to ‘brute-force” your password.
 If you use the same password across multiple sites, then you are even more at risk.

-Introducing multi-factor – a second line of defense
+Introducing multi-factor – a second line of defence

 When used in conjunction with a strong password, second factor authentication makes it significantly more difficult for cyber-criminals to compromise your online accounts because they have to break through two separate lines of defense.